pawandai/SaaS_Task_Manager/README.md

 Server actions are basically functions that run on the server side.
 We use `use server` directive to mark a component as a server component.
 The biggest advantage is that component comes pre-rendered from the server which reduces the rendering time and improves the performance of the application.

+### React Hooks

+Use of different builtin hooks like useState, useEffect, useRef, useLocalStorage(from usehook-ts), etc.

 ### Custom Hooks

 Custom hooks are awesome.
 They let you use builtin hooks outside the React Component.
 We create custom hooks by prefixing `use` before the function name.
 In this project I've created `useAction` hook which is very similar to `react-query` providing the loading, error states, execute the function inside the hook.